 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-Flooding is a well-known problem in Louisiana.
-Flood damage can be widespread and devastating, and in a state as risky as Louisiana, homeowners should know what steps to take to protect themselves from the financial fallout of floods.
-Standard home insurance policies don’t cover flooding, which means that Louisiana homeowners may want to consider purchasing a flood insurance policy.
-Bankrate explains how flood insurance works for Louisiana homeowners and how you can find the right policy for you.
+Louisiana is prone to hurricanes and heavy rainfall that contribute to flood events.
+Flood damage can be widespread and devastating, so in a state like Louisiana, homeowners may want to know what steps to take to protect themselves from the financial fallout of floods.
+Standard home insurance policies don’t cover flooding, meaning Louisiana homeowners may want to consider purchasing a flood insurance policy.
+Bankrate explains how flood insurance works for Louisiana homeowners and strategies to find the right policy for you.

 According to data from the Federal Emergency Management Agency (FEMA), 2,510 flood events occurred in Louisiana between 1996 and 2019.
-FEMA defines a flood as a “general and temporary condition of partial or complete inundation of 2 or more acres of normally dry land area or of 2 or more properties,” one of which is your property, from any of four scenarios.
-Flood damage can be extensive and devastating.
+FEMA defines a flood as a “general and temporary condition of partial or complete inundation of two or more acres of normally dry land area or of two or more properties.”

-Louisiana has spent billions of dollars in the last 20 years to rectify damage from hurricanes, yet many residents do not have flood insurance, possibly because they incorrectly assume their home insurance policy will pay for the damages caused by floods.
-This is a common misconception, and it can be a costly one.
-Although flooding is a common natural disaster in Louisiana (and any coastal state), it is specifically not covered by homeowners insurance policies.
-You’ll need a flood insurance policy to cover these damages.
+Louisiana has spent billions of dollars in the last 20 years to rectify damage from hurricanes, yet many residents do not have flood insurance, possibly because they incorrectly assume their home insurance policy will pay for the damage caused by floods.
+Although flooding is a common natural disaster in Louisiana, it is specifically not covered by homeowners insurance policies.
+You’ll need a flood insurance policy to cover damage resulting from flooding.
+While you may not be required to carry flood insurance by law, if you have a mortgage in Louisiana, your lender may require it.

-While FEMA reports that the average cost of flood insurance is $700 per year, the cost of your own flood insurance will depend on several factors.
+According to FEMA, the average cost of flood insurance in Louisiana is $871 per year.
+However, the cost of your own flood insurance will depend on several factors.
 First, and perhaps most impactful, is your flood zone.
-Flood zones help determine how likely a flood is in your area; the more highly-rated your flood zone, the more likely you are to experience a flood and the water damage that comes with it.
-Your premium will typically be lower if you are in a less-risky area and higher if you are in an area more prone to flooding.
+Flood zones help determine how likely a flood is in your area.
+Areas with higher flood risk designations typically see higher premiums for flood insurance.

 Your premium is also based on any flood mitigation features that you may have.
 Certain home features can decrease the risk of water damage from floods, like installing openings for the water to drain out and elevating your home.
 These features may help lower the cost of your policy.

-Finally, it’s important to know that some private insurers do offer their own flood insurance now, outside of NFIP government-backed policies.
-Rates will vary between carriers, so comparing flood insurance quotes could be a helpful shopping tactic.
+Finally, it’s important to know that some private insurers do offer their own flood insurance, outside of NFIP government-backed policies.
+So, when it comes to figuring out how much flood insurance will be in Louisiana, note that rates will vary between carriers.
+As such, comparing flood insurance quotes could be a helpful shopping tactic.

 When to purchase flood insurance